-Competing vendors such as Cisco Webex and Microsoft Teams require similar bandwidth for their own video conferencing services.
+Competing platforms such as Cisco Webex and Microsoft Teams require similar bandwidth for their own video conferencing services.
 Actual bandwidth required for a given session varies based on motion and image type.

 How to calculate video conferencing bandwidth requirements in the office

-A key requirement for a successful video conferencing deployment is ensuring sufficient bandwidth between endpoints to support high-definition video applications and room systems.
+A key requirement for a successful video conferencing deployment is ensuring sufficient bandwidth between endpoints to support HD video applications and room systems.
 Two parameters drive video conferencing bandwidth requirements:

-- The number of concurrent video conference calls on each network link.
+2. Number of concurrent video conferences on each network link.

 These two parameters serve as the basis for the four steps organizations must take to ensure sufficient bandwidth for video conference calls across the company.